marketlandscape/marketlandscape.github.io/about/index.md

 ## Framework

 The primary framework developed within Market Landscape is the Market Navigation Index.
 It expresses market positioning on a 25-point contextual scale, describing where the market sits relative to its own historical structure rather than to absolute price levels.
-The index is intended as a reference tool for understanding cycle phases and regime transitions, not as a trading system.
+The index is intended as a reference tool for understanding cycle phases and regime transitions and functions as a contextual navigation model.

 ## Scope and limitations